 Toys don’t have to be completely forgotten – if your children enjoy playing with them, by all means let them play!
 But toys don’t have to fill every room of your home.
 In fact, by limiting toys to just a few spaces will help you manage the mess and encourage your kids to use certain spaces to play.

-As your children are nurtured by you, learn basic relational skills, and are encouraged to use their creativity, your home can become a haven that will help them learn and grow.
+As your children are nurtured by you, learn basic relational skills, and are encouraged to use their creativity, your home can become the safe, comfortable haven that will help them learn and grow.

 If you’re a parent, what do you do when you’re creating a haven for children?